tethysplatform/tethys/docs/installation/production/system_dependencies.rst

 Miscellaneous
 =============

-The following applications will be used during the installation process, but not necessarily needed by Tethys Platform.
+The following applications will be used during the installation process, but not necessarily needed by Tethys Portal.

 Text Editor
 -----------